How NDIS Funding Works: A Simple Guide to NDIS Budgets, Categories, and Plan Management

 2. Capacity Building Supports

-Capacity Building Supports focus on developing skills that improve long-term independence.
-Unlike Core Supports, this funding is usually allocated to specific support areas.
+Capacity Building Supports focus on developing skills for long-term independence.
+Funding is usually allocated to specific areas.

 • Support coordination